abdul0haleem/Mini-Projects/caesar-cipher-encryption-and-decryption/README.md

 ls
 ```

-These commands create the main `CodecraftInfotech` directory and a separate `Task_01_Caesar_Cipher` directory for the project.
+These commands create the main `Mini_Projects` directory and a separate `Caesar_Cipher` directory for the project.

 ![Terminal showing the project directory creation and navigation](images/03-project-directory-creation.png)
 *Screenshot 3: Terminal showing the project directory creation and navigation.*